aziontech/azion-samples/templates/htmx-minimal/README.md

 # HTMX Minimal Example

-Minimal example of using HTMX in a Azion edge function.
+Minimal example of using HTMX in an Azion edge function.

 ## Settings